Magento 2: Models, Resource Models and Collections in 2026

 A resource model extends \Magento\Framework\Model\ResourceModel\Db\AbstractDb (With Magento 2, you no longer have to declare the model, resource model, adapters, and more in the configuration.
 So the process is much simpler than it used to be in Magento 1).

 You need to define the table name and the primary key field name for the resource model because it’s necessary to know where to save the model state.
 They are specified by calling the _init() method in the protected _construct() method.
-Note that you call _init() from a single-underscore construct method, not the real double underscore PHP constructor.
+Note that you call _init() from a single-underscore construct method, not the real double-underscore PHP constructor.
 This single-underscore _construct() method is also the legacy from Magento 1 and is called by the real __construct() method inherited from \Magento\Framework\Model\ResourceModel class.

-All interacting processes with database are stored in methods of resource models.
+All interacting processes with the database are stored in methods of resource models.
 They access to database tables using \Magento\Framework\DB\Adapter\Pdo\Mysql methods.
 It extends Zend_Db_Adapter_Pdo_Mysql class and implements Magento\Framework\DB\Adapter\AdapterInterface.
-Here is a mechanism of connection these classes to resource models:
+Here is a mechanism of connection between these classes to resource models:

 • The \Magento\Framework\DB\Adapter\Pdo\Mysql object is created in the Magento\Framework\Model\ResourceModel\Type\Db\Pdo\Mysql class in the protected method getDbConnectionClassName():